 In this section we review the status of deployment of different software platforms across EGI.
-As indicated in Table 10, the set of software platforms that are being successfully integrated with EGI operations within UMD and currently encompasses EMI software (ARC, dCache, gLite, UNICORE), GLOBUS being maintained, released and supported by the IGE project, QoSCosGrid supported by PL-Grid21, and Desktop Grid software released and supported by the EDGI project22.
+As indicated in Table 10, the set of software platforms that are being successfully integrated with EGI operations, currently encompasses EMI software (ARC, dCache, gLite, UNICORE), GLOBUS being maintained, released and supported by the IGE project, QoSCosGrid supported by PL-Grid, and Desktop Grid software released and supported by the EDGI project.

-The list of production end-point services and their type can be obtained programmatically from the GOCDB programmatic interface23.
+The list of production end-point services and their type can be obtained programmatically from the GOCDB programmatic interface.